You'll dispense medicine, give pharmaceutical advice, and be in charge of ordering medical supplies.

 Citizen of the UK or the Republic of Ireland, or a Commonwealth citizen since birth

 Qualifications you need

-Four GCSE/SCEs at Grade C/2 minimum or equivalent including English language, maths and two approved science subjects.
-This role requires a physics based science subject.
+Four GCSE/SCEs at Grade C/2 minimum or 4 SNEs at Grade 5 or equivalent, including English Language, Maths and two approved science subjects.
+This role requires a Physics based science subject.
 Please check by reading this document (opens in a new window).

 Qualifications you can gain

 NVQ Level 3 in pharmaceutical services or BTEC National Certificate in pharmaceutical science